Rebellion R-One: 2016 season

 The Rebellion teams cars retained using Advanced Engine Research 2.4L twin-turbo V6 engines while also switching from Michelin to Dunlop Tyres.
 Their drivers would be Nick Heidfeld, Nicolas Prost and Nelson Piquet Jr. with Mathias Beche appearing only in round 4 in the #12 entry car.
 Dominik Kraihamer, Alexandre Imperatori and Mathéo Tuscher would be the driver line-up in the #13 car.
-From the 2016 6 Hours of Mexico round and onwards for the rest of the season the team would only run one car (The #13 Entry).
+From the 2016 6 Hours of Mexico round and onward for the rest of the season the team would only run one car (The #13 Entry).